\"Writing.Com

 The Peskadot Warrior

 In the mid-sixteen hundreds, Spain stretched its ravenous talons outward toward the New World.
 Their heavy Spanish Galleons knew no boundaries, and putting on the guise of saviors rather than conquerors, they sent priests and missionaries to teach, train, and baptize countless so-called savage civilizations into the folds of the Catholic Church.
 But their real reason was to secure their Galleon trade routes from Acapulco and the Philippines to Spain.
-This clever ruse added untold riches of land and gold to Spain’s already bulging coffers.
+This clever ruse added untold land and gold riches to Spain’s bulging coffers.

 During this time of exploration and conquest, they came upon a small group of islands located between the Philippine Sea and the Pacific Ocean.
 Inhabited by simple and happy people who had no religion, no industry, and no diseases.
 The Spaniards compared these islands to the lost Garden of Eden.